eksiscloud/Varnish_7.x-multiple_sites/README.md

 ## Known limitations

 `varnishd -C -f /etc/varnish/default.vcl` doesn't work.
+* do: `varnishd -C -f /etc/varnish/sites/site.vcl`

 `systemctl reload varnish` doesn't work.

-`varnishadm` doesn`t work if varnishd is down.
+* do loading new vcl and connecting to label `varnishadm vcl.load katiska-orig-$(date +%s) /etc/varnish/sites/katiska.eu.vcl && varnishadm vcl.list`
+`vcl.list` gives list all loaded VCLs and labels.
+Check what is name of time stamped one, and `varnishadm vcl.label katiska katiska-orig-1746614848` Now is new VCL loaded and linked to right label.
+Samething than `systemctl reload varnish` but now it is done per site.
+That system gives ypu fast way to roll back, if/when needed.
+Except if you crashed varnishd, because the `varnishadm` doesn`t work.
+So test your syntax before reloading/restart.
+* do you want to get rid off old loads? `varnishadm vcl.discard katiska-orig`

 ## My opinion

-This is one solution when is using multiple hosts.
+This is one solution when using multiple hosts.
 But lack of `systemctl reload varnish` makes it a bit handful for amateurs.
 Perhaps using https://github.com/eksiscloud/Varnish_7.x/blob/main/default.vcl with site vcls from here (that repo has some issues per se) could be the road with smallest bumps.